wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 @wenkokke: That's because I wrote this section, and I like functional languages.

-TODO: @elektra85 rephrase the cited passages to be kinder towards process calculus
+- [ ] @elektra85 rephrase the cited passages to be kinder towards process calculus

 > RQ: "by design" appears again, leaving me confused.
 See previous comment on the same aspect.
 Your approach seems quite standard: achieve deadlock-freedom by a carefully designed typing system.
 Nothing in the calculus aids with deadlock-freedom if one removes the typing.